michiganboy/mata/README.md

   - The impact level of the violation
   - The HTML element causing the violation
 - Detailed descriptions of each violation and suggestions for fixing them

+## Browser Support

+The tool runs tests across multiple browsers simultaneously:
+- Chromium (Chrome/Edge)
+- Firefox
+- WebKit (Safari)

+The report clearly identifies browser-specific issues, allowing you to prioritize fixes for issues that affect all browsers or focus on platform-specific problems.

 ## Adding a New Site